masagrator/FUSE-Dumper/README.md

 # FUSE-Dumper
-Nintendo Swtich homebrew dumping FUSE to sdcard.
+Nintendo Switch homebrew dumping FUSE to sdcard.

 FUSE dumping is achieved by putting "usb" sysmodule into debug state and finding FUSE IO region mapped by this sysmodule.